Haat bazaar

-Haat Bazaar (হাটবাজার) is an open-air market that serves as a trading venue for local people in rural areas and towns mainly in Bangladesh, Bhutan, Nepal and India.
+Haat Bazaar (হাটবাজার) is an open-air market that serves as a trading venue for local people in rural areas and towns and cities, mainly in Bangladesh, Bhutan, Nepal and India.
 Haat bazaars are conducted on a regular basis, usually once, twice or thrice a week, and in some places once every fortnight.
 At times, haat bazaars are organized in a different manner, to support or promote trading by and with rural people.
 In addition to providing trading opportunities, haat bazaars serve as meeting places, rural settlements come up around the haats which gradually grow into towns.

 Bilateral Haats at international borders

-Border Haats of India with neighbouring nations includejointly-run bi-lateral Haats at designated places on India's border with neighbours such as on India–Bangladesh border, India-Bhutan border, India–Myanmar border, and India–Myanmar border.
+Border Haats of India with neighbouring nations includejointly-run bi-lateral Haats at designated places on India's border with neighbours such as on India–Bangladesh border, India-Bhutan border, and India–Myanmar border.

 List of popular Haats by country

 India

 Paintings for sale at Surajkund Haat/mela in Faridabad in Haryana.

 In India, street vendors legitimately operate under the Street Vendors Act, 2014.
 Please help expand this partial and alphabetical list.